Thank you for your proposal!

 Dates

-Deadline for submissions: 20 March 2023
+Deadline for submissions: 12 April 2024

-Notification of selections: May 2023
+Notification of selections: June 2024

-Date of conference: 15–17 November 2023
+Date of conference: 11–12 December 2024

-Place of conference: Bielefeld
+Place of conference: Berlin

 Conference fees and registration

-Speakers and moderators are eligible for reduced conference fees (covering participation and catering) for the duration of the conference (€120/1 day, €175/2 days, €195/3 days).
+Speakers and moderators are eligible for reduced conference fees (covering participation and catering) for the duration of the conference (€245//2 days).

 We will send you a link that enables reduced registration.
 Registration must be completed using this link and the online form before the close of registrations.
 It is not possible to register for the conference after the closing of registrations or at the event.